Jamie Harwood, BSN, RN, CFN

 The Peoria County Coroner's Office investigates all deaths occurring in Peoria County.
 The Coroner's Creed and the Coroner's Act establishes questions that must be answered to fulfill the requirements of these investigations.
 These questions are: who, how, where, when, and why, i.e. what are the facts concerning the decedents death?
 Based on investigation of the decedents' death, the findings of the autopsy and/or toxicology results, the cause and manner of death are usually determined.
 We seek to provide advocacy for families and justice for the deceased; our goal is to do these tasks in the most efficient manner possible.

-On Thursday, April 11, 2019, at approximately 4:24 pm, the Peoria Police responded to the area of Schmoeger Park (3400 block of North Western Ave. on a report of a large fight.
+Monday, May 13, 2019, at approximately 5:42 pm, Peoria Police responded to the area of the 2800 block of West Ann regarding a ShotSpotter alert of 22 rounds fired.
 Read on...